 Men’s Bobsleigh was included in the first Winter Olympics in 1924, just a year after the formation of the FIBT (IBSF), and has been a key part of the Games ever since.
-The sport has featured at every Olympiad bar the 1960 Games in California, with two-man bobsleigh joining the party eight years after the four-man version, in 1932.
+The sport has featured at every Olympiad bar the 1960 Games in California, with 2-man bobsleigh joining the party eight years after the 4-man version, in 1932.

-Great Britain won Gold at the 1964 Olympics, with Tony Nash and Robin Dixon achieving the ultimate accolade in the two-man bob in Innsbruck.
+Great Britain won gold at the 1964 Olympics, with Tony Nash and Robin Dixon achieving the ultimate accolade in the 2-man bob in Innsbruck.

-That success was preceded by a Silver medal in the inaugural Games when Ralph Broome, Thomas Arnold, Alexander Richardson and Rodney Soher finished second behind their Swiss counterparts in the French resort of Chamonix.
-A Bronze medal followed in Nagano in 1998 courtesy of the four-man team of Sean Olsson, Dean Ward, Courtney Rumbolt and Paul Attwood and hopes are high that more Olympic success may be just around the corner.
+That success was preceded by a silver medal in the inaugural Games when Ralph Broome, Thomas Arnold, Alexander Richardson and Rodney Soher finished second behind their Swiss counterparts in the French resort of Chamonix.
+A bronze medal followed in Nagano in 1998 courtesy of the 4-man team of Sean Olsson, Dean Ward, Courtney Rumbolt and Paul Attwood.

-Great Britain are currently awaiting the presentation of a retrospective Bronze medal after the disqualification of two Russian sleds from the Sochi Games in 2014.
-John Jackson, Bruce Tasker, Stu Benson and Joel Fearon finished fifth in Russia but have now been upgraded to a podium place.
+Great Britain were awarded a retrospective bronze medal in 2019 after the disqualification of two Russian sleds from the Sochi Games in 2014.
+John Jackson, Bruce Tasker, Stu Benson and Joel Fearon finished fifth in Russia but were rightfully upgraded to a podium place almost six years later.

-The 2017/18 season saw the 4-man teams win World Cup Bronze in Park City and Silver in Whistler, with the latter setting the record for the fastest speed ever recorded in a bobsleigh at 97pmph.
+The 2017/18 season saw the 4-man teams win World Cup bronze in Park City and silver in Whistler, with the latter setting the record for the then fastest speed ever recorded in a bobsleigh at 97pmph.